Gift Ideas for Machine Embroidery Enthusiasts

 A subscription to an embroidery club or a magazine is the gift that keeps on giving throughout the year.
 For $43, you can join John Deere’s Embroidery Legacy Club and get five embroidery design downloads per month!

-You may also consider a subscription to one of the popular trade magazines such as the Designs in Machine Embroidery Magazine or Creative Machine Embroidery.
+You may also consider a subscription to one of the popular trade magazines such as the Designs in Machine Embroidery Publications or Creative Machine Embroidery.
 Each month these magazines come with free embroidery designs.
 You can either buy individual issues or get a subscription.

 A gift card for embroidery designs